 Q: How do I know if my pet has a food allergy?
 And what do I do next?

 A: Many food allergies result in ear infections, skin problems, or intermittent gastrointestinal upset.
 Some tell-tale signs of food allergy may include excessive licking of the paws, recurrent ear infections, chronic itching or skin infections that don't respond to medications, or recurrent gastrointestinal problems such as diarrhea, vomiting, or excessive gas.
-You can try changing your pet's food to a higher quality brand, or to a single protein diet.
-Wait 4-6 weeks after introducing the new food to see if your pet improves.
-If your pet is still having issues please call us; a prescription diet may be indicated.
+Food allergies are diagnosed by a food elimination trial using an appropriate prescription diet under veterinary supervision.